 Picking an instance can be hard.
-Many instances have a specific focus: mastodon.lol is a safe space for queer folks, hackers.town is a haven for computer touchers, wandering.shop is built for fans of science fiction and fantasy, and botsin.space focuses on the hosting and development of automated bots.
+Many instances have a specific focus: computerfairi.es is a safe space for queer folks, instance.business is a haven for non-white people, botsin.space focuses on the hosting and development of automated bots.
 On oulipo.social it's illicit to post a toot containing any "e"s.

-If you haven't created a mastodon account yet, you might find it useful to try one of the larger instances, like mastodon.social - the flagship instance, with over 100,000 users - or mas. to.
+If you haven't created a mastodon account yet, you might find it useful to try one of the larger instances, like mastodon.social - the flagship instance, with over 100,000 users - toot.cafe, or wandering.shop.
 These instances have large, usually-friendly populations that will help you find a more niche instance if that's what you're looking for.
 Be warned, though, that because of their size, the Local timelines on these instances can move very quickly.

-(A brief note about mastodon.social: it is the largest general-purpose instance (the largest overall is a Japanese-language instance, mstdn.jp).
+(A brief note about mastodon.social: it is the largest general-purpose instance (the largest overall is a Japanese-language instance).
 Many people go there and never check out other instances.
 If you make an account on mastodon.social, consider treating it as a temporary waypoint while you find an instance that better fits your needs and interests.
 Once you've found one, you can export all the people you're following, muting, and blocking on mastodon.social and import them at your new account, so you don't have to go around and find everybody again.)